 Bringing Claims Against Pharmaceutical Companies and Drug Manufacturers

-Occurs when the drug or device is dangerous because of the way that it was designed.
+This occurs when the drug or device is dangerous because of the way that it was designed.
 A design defect occurs when the manufacturer or producer fails to design the drug or medical device so that it is safe for its intended use.
 Typically, the manufacturer could have used a safer alternative design to avoid foreseeable risk.
 For example, a drug design may result in a bad side effect that occurs after a long period of time.
 Or, a medical device may fail over time.
 In these cases, the drug or device may have been manufactured properly.

-Occurs when a drug becomes defective in the manufacturing phase.
+This occurs when a drug becomes defective in the manufacturing phase.
 A manufacturing defect occurs during the manufacturing process and has nothing to do with the design.
 This phase often extends from the manufacturing facility through the implementation of the drug or device.
 This can occur when a manufacturer uses the wrong materials or fails to use appropriate quality controls.
 Defects in this category may include faulty or missed manufacturing steps, damage or contamination in shipping or errors in the doctor’s office.

 Defective Marketing or Failure to Warn:

-Occurs when marketing, advertising or personal counseling from a doctor or pharmacist failed to warn you of dangers associated with the drug or device.
+This occurs when marketing, advertising, or personal counseling from a doctor or pharmacist failed to warn you of dangers associated with the drug or device.
 A product that is safe when the consumer knows how to use it can turn dangerous without the proper warnings.
 The manufacturer has a duty to warn users of potential side effects that can make the product dangerous.
 This category of claims includes situations such as a failure to provide adequate or accurate warnings and failure to provide adequate instructions concerning safe usage.
 Bad marketing may have been directed at the user or physicians and other intermediaries who relied on this information when discussing the device or drug with patients.
-Bad advice given to a patient can come from the manufacturer, sales rep, doctor, hospital, or other medical provider.
+Bad advice given to a patient can come from the manufacturer, sales rep, doctor, hospital, or other medical providers.